Expanded supports - Helping Ukrainian newcomers settle in Alberta

 A list of health registry locations is available online.

-A health card will be mailed to you.
+A personal health card will be mailed to you.

 If you have questions, you can send an email to [email protected].

-When you receive your Alberta health card, remember to carry it with you.
+When you receive your Alberta personal health card, remember to carry it with you.
+Your card may be laminated.

-Show your health card whenever you need to get health services.
+Show your personal health card and photo identification whenever you need to get health services.

 How to get health information and advice